-Dana Lewis is a creator of the “Do-It-Yourself Pancreas System” (#DIYPS), founder of the open source artificial pancreas system movement (#OpenAPS), and a passionate advocate of patient-centered, -driven, and -designed research.
+Dana Lewis is the creator and founder (and a developer) of the open source artificial pancreas system movement (#OpenAPS), and a passionate advocate of patient-centered, -driven, and -designed research.
+She’s also a researcher, data scientist, and app developer who creates apps such as “PERT Pilot” and “Carb Pilot“.

 You can find more of her research here.

-Dana first created #DIYPS in December 2013 as a solution to make her own continuous glucose monitor (CGM) alarms louder.
+Dana first created #DIYPS (a self-coined “do it yourself” pancreas system) in December 2013 as a solution to make her own continuous glucose monitor (CGM) alarms louder.
 She iterated on this tool with Scott Leibrand, leading them to develop a simple (but effective) predictive algorithm that forecasts hours into the future and creates personalized recommendations for any necessary actions.
 Dana actively shared online about #DIYPS and engaging others from the #WeAreNotWaiting community in collaboration, including around development of the Nightscout Project.
 Within a year, they realized that Dana would be able to “close the loop” and create a hybrid closed loop artificial pancreas system to automate microadjustments of insulin delivery, by using the basic algorithm from #DIYPS and pairing it with off-the-shelf hardware and other open source code and tools to communicate directly with her insulin pump.
 Not satisfied with being one of the few people in the world with a DIY APS (now known as “Automated Insulin Delivery”, or an AID system), Dana looked to the open source world as a way to pay it forward and enable others to self-build their own systems, too.
 Thus, #OpenAPS was created in February 2015, and the rest is history.
-There are now thousands (see the latest up to date count here) of individuals around the world who have also built their own DIY artificial pancreas using a variety of tools and technology from the open source, “DIY diabetes” community.
+There are now thousands of individuals around the world who have also built their own DIY artificial pancreas using a variety of tools and technology from the open source, “DIY diabetes” community.

 As a result, Dana has taken a leadership role in a number of research projects that bring together diverse perspectives (academic, industry, government, and patient communities, to name a few).
-She has served as Principal Investigator for a Robert Wood Johnson Foundation funded grant project to work to scale patient-led innovation and scientific discovery in more patient communities, and is currently PI or co-PI on numerous other diabetes data science and AID-related grant projects.
+She has been PI or Co-PI on numerous diabetes data science and AID-related grant projects, funded by organizations such as the Robert Wood Johnson Foundation; JDRF; New Zealand Health Research Council; and others.

 Dana is open to supporting and collaborating with others in the patient or traditional research communities to further this body of work.
 You can see her past research and find author copies of her work here.
 (Please reach out if you are a fellow patient-designer/-researcher looking for support, or a traditional researcher/scientist looking to collaborate.
 Dana can be reached by email at Dana@OpenAPS.org.)